NirmitSawant/Bootstrap4Practise/README.md

 10. [Carousel](https://github.com/NirmitSawant/Bootstrap4Practise/blob/master/carousel.html)
 _Very Simple and Easy Carousel._

+## Contributions:
+You can add your own modules or created Bootstrap4 snippets.
+I will merge or provide labels to good ones.
+Just try to keep the file named after the feature.
+Keep it simple and happy contributing!

 _I will try to update this until I am learning and dont start working on the actual project._